canonical/k8s-snap/docs/src/snap/howto/install/install-offline.md

 ### Step 2: Container Runtime

-The container runtime needs to be configured to be able to fetch images.
+The container runtime must be configured to fetch images properly.
+Choose one of the following options:

 #### Container Runtime Option A: Configure HTTP proxy for registries

-Edit `/etc/systemd/system/snap.k8s.containerd.service.d/http-proxy.conf`
+Edit the `/etc/systemd/system/snap.k8s.containerd.service.d/http-proxy.conf`
-on each node and set the appropriate http_proxy, https_proxy and no_proxy variables as described in the
+file on each node and set the appropriate http_proxy, https_proxy and no_proxy variables as described in the
 [adding proxy configuration section][proxy].